burnol-math/irwin/README.md

 - [irwin_v4.sage](irwin_v4.sage) adds some "parallelization".
 This is experimental and mainly effective when computing the `beta(m+1)`'s.

+  See #1 for a very disconcerting behavior.
+I am 99% sure it is not my fault!

 - The next files with names of the type `k_prec_N` contain decimal expansions of the classic "no-9 radix-10" Kempner series `22.92067661926415...`, correctly rounded to `N` decimal places.
 They are currently: